-The integral disc brake for each drive motor minimizes the potential of a TEV runaway.
+The integral disc brake for each drive motor supports the capability of the drive mechanism to limit the potential of a TEV runaway.
 The brakes are applied by a command to slow or stop, and also upon loss of power.
 The integral disc brakes are released electrically and applied mechanically and operate on the fail safe principle that when the electrical supply is interrupted for any reason, the brake is applied automatically.
 The TEV rail brakes also operate on the fail safe principle and are applied automatically upon loss of power.
-The brake system design allows the TEV to meet the requirement to minimize the potential for a runaway through mechanical limitations (BSC 2008b, Sections 3.1.1, 3.2.1.33, 3.3.3, and 3.3.4).
+The brake system design supports the capability of the TEV to meet the requirement to minimize the potential for a runaway through mechanical limitations (BSC 2008b, Sections 3.1.1, 3.2.1.33, 3.3.3, and 3.3.4).

-Inadvertent Door Opening-The mean probability of inadvertent TEV door opening shall be less than or equal to 1.0×10^{-7} per transport (Section 1.9; Table 1.3.3-5, HE.SS.02).
+Inadvertent Door Opening-The mean probability of inadvertent TEV door opening shall be less than or equal to $1.0 \times 10^{-7}$ per transport (Section 1.9; Table 1.3.3-5, HE.SS.02).